dotnet/standard/docs/netstandard-20/packaging.md

 # Packaging for .NET Standard 2.0

 This document outlines how packaging for .NET Standard 2.0 will work.
-This convers package layout, versioning semantics, compatiblity with existing packages, and how package consumption will work.
+This covers package layout, versioning semantics, compatiblity with existing packages, and how package consumption will work.

 ## Requirements